Email Margaret Foster to request an invidual or group consultation or to request a class, workshop, or webinar

 Since 2012 the Center for Systematic Reviews has:

-- supported dozens of completed theses, dissertations, and publications
+- supported 100s of completed theses, dissertations, and publications

 PIECES (formerly known as RIGOR)